davidedelvento/qc/README.rst

 Examples
 ========

+These examples are more to be read than to be run, but of course you want to run them to see the framework in action (and of course all the failures are there on purpose...)

 ``examples/ex1_unittest.py`` and ``examples/ex1_nose.py``
-    These examples provide a simple example (borrowed from scalacheck) on how to use this framework with Python native PyUnit framework (aka unittest module) and with the popular nose framework.
+    These files provide a simple example (borrowed from scalacheck) on how to use this framework with Python native PyUnit framework (aka unittest module) and with the popular nose framework.
 Just run ``python examples/example1_unittest.py`` or ``nosetests
     examples/example1_nose.py``.
-Pytest can also run the nose tests using ``py.test examples/example1_nose.py``.
+Py.test can run both the nose test or the unittest using ``py.test examples/example1_nose.py`` or ``py.test examples/ex1_nose.py``

 ``examples/ex2_choices_pairs.py`` TBD

 ``examples/ex3_airplane.py``
     Simple example on how to have qc generate your own custom (random) objects and how to use them in practice.
+Run it with either ``nosetests examples/ex3_airplane.py`` or ``py.test examples/ex3_airplane.py``

 ``examples/ex4_bookcase.py``
     A more elaborate example, showing the power of automatic shrinking and showing how to write your own shrinker.
 In this example you can see how qc automagically finds the root cause of the bug, compare the output with or without shrinking!
+Run it with either ``nosetests examples/ex4_bookcase.py`` or ``py.test examples/ex4_bookcase.py``

 Known bugs